You are at (Page 1/4)

 We look forward to your arrival.

 Turkey has everything to make your visit most enjoyable.
 In fact the country is very rich in history and natural beauty, it's people are wonderful.
-More people are discovering Turkey, why not you?
-Turkey has everything that a vacation should have.

 Turks are extremely friendly with foreign visitors, the cuisine is excellent, and the cities are dotted with majestic old buildings that blend in a modern era.
 Turkey has always been the meeting point for European and Middle Eastern neighbors and travelers; thereby, becoming an important bridge between East and West

-In recent years Turkey has become a major tourist destination too.
+In recent years Turkey has become a major tourist destination.
 There are an enormous variety of things to see and do; ranging from water sports to mountain trekking, archaeology and history, sight seeing and dining, to night-clubbing and unforgettable shopping.
 Whether you leave Turkey with magnificent carpets, amulets to ward off evil-eye, an appreciation of its history, or just a tan, you're likely to want to go back for more.

 Our website www.helloTURKEY.net is dedicated to supply in-depth and useful information about Turkey via the Internet.
 We appreciate your visit, and now, please take your time and enjoy a cyber journey to Turkey with us.
 If you found this website useful , we encourage you let others know and pass the web address along.
-We always welcome your comments.

-Discover TURKEY(Türkiye)
+Discover TURKEY(Turkiye)

-OFFICIAL NAME: Türkiye Cumhuriyeti (Republic of Turkey)
+OFFICIAL NAME: Turkiye Cumhuriyeti (Republic of Turkey)

 CAPITAL CITY: Ankara

-FOUNDER OF COUNTRY: Mustafa Kemal ATATÜRK (1881-1938
+FOUNDER OF COUNTRY: Mustafa Kemal ATATURK (1881-1938)

 DECLARATION OF THE TURKISH REPUBLIC: October 29, 1923

-33.6 million of the population are female and 34.2 million are male.
+36.9 million of the population are female and 37.4 million are male.
 From 1960s, and 1970s, more than 3 million people have been emigrated to Germany and to other countries.

-FUNDAMENTAL FACTS: The Republic of Turkey is a democratic, secular and social state governed by the rule of law; bearing in mind the concepts of public peace, national solidarity and justice; respecting human rights; loyal to the nationalism of Atatürk, and based on the fundamental tenets set forth in the Preamble.
+FUNDAMENTAL FACTS: The Republic of Turkey is a democratic, secular and social state governed by the rule of law; bearing in mind the concepts of public peace, national solidarity and justice; respecting human rights; loyal to the nationalism of Ataturk, and based on the fundamental tenets set forth in the Preamble.
 Everyone has the right to freedom of conscience, religious belief and conviction.
 The Constitution guaranties the equal rights for men and women.

 POLITICAL SYSTEM: Republican parliamentary democracy.
 All Turkish citizens of 18 and over have the right to register to any Political Party and vote.
 (Read more)